MikeAgb/LeetCode/README.md

 Return a 2D list of grid coordinates result where result[i] = [ri, ci] denotes that rain water can flow from cell (ri, ci) to both the Pacific and Atlantic oceans.

+## 424. Longest Repeating Character Replacement (Medium)

+You are given a string s and an integer k.
+You can choose any character of the string and change it to any other uppercase English character.
+You can perform this operation at most k times.

+Return the length of the longest substring containing the same letter you can get after performing the above operations.

 ## 651. 4 Keys Keyboard (Medium)

 Imagine you have a special keyboard with the following keys: